On this page

 - scientific evidence on the effectiveness of adding fluoride to drinking water in reducing the prevalence and severity of dental decay

-If the Director-General were to issue directions to local authorities to fluoridate all drinking water supplies servicing populations over 500, it would result in over 80 percent of New Zealanders having access to fluoridated drinking water.
+If the Director-General were to direct local authorities to fluoridate all drinking water supplies servicing populations over 500, it would result in over 80% of New Zealanders having access to fluoridated drinking water.

 For further information on the legislative and legal framework for community water fluoridation, see: